Ze'ev Jabotinsky: 1939 plan for a revolt against the British

 In 1939, Britain enacted the MacDonald White Paper, in which Jewish immigration to Palestine under the British Mandate was to be restricted to 75,000 for the next five years, after which further Jewish immigration would depend on Arab consent.
 In addition, land sales to Jews were to be restricted, and Palestine would be cultivated for independence as a binational state.

 Jabotinsky reacted by proposing a plan for an armed Jewish revolt in Palestine.
 He sent the plan to the Irgun High Command in six coded letters.
 Jabotinsky proposed that he and other "illegals" would arrive by boat in the heart of Palestine – preferably Tel Aviv – in October 1939.
 The Irgun would ensure that they successfully landed and escaped, by whatever means necessary.
 They would then occupy key centers of British power in Palestine, chief among them Government House in Jerusalem, raise the Jewish national flag, and fend off the British for at least 24 hours whatever the cost.
 Zionist leaders in Western Europe and the United States would then declare an independent Jewish state and would function as a provisional government-in-exile.
 Although Irgun commanders were impressed by the plan, they were concerned over the heavy losses they would doubtless incur in carrying it out.
 Avraham Stern proposed simultaneously landing 40,000 armed young immigrants in Palestine to help launch the uprising.
 The Polish government supported his plan, and it began training Irgun members and supplying them arms for 10,000 men for a proposed invasion of Palestine in April 1940.
 The Irgun submitted the plan for the approval of its commander David Raziel, who was imprisoned by the British.
 However, the beginning of World War II in September 1939 quickly put an end to these plans.

-On 12 May 1940, Jabotinsky offered Winston Churchill the support of a 130,000 strong Jewish volunteer corps to fight the Nazis; he also proposed Weizmann and David Ben-Gurion the creation of a united front for policy and relief.
+On 12 May 1940, Jabotinsky offered Winston Churchill the support of a 130,000-strong Jewish volunteer corps to fight the Nazis; he also proposed to Weizmann and David Ben-Gurion the creation of a united front for policy and relief.